Tips and techniques for WebSphere eXtreme Scale DynaCache in WebSphere Commerce environments, Part 3

 - No containers being added or removed from the grid.

 - No new WebSphere eXtreme Scale clients trying to connect to the WebSphere eXtreme Scale grid.

 It is for this reason that the CPU usage in catalog servers has a lower priority for monitoring.
 You can set the operational alerts generation that is based on any user CPU spike on catalog server machines of 85% or more.

 The container servers, however, are the work horses of any WebSphere eXtreme Scale grid, and the CPU usage of container servers needs to be closely monitored.
 Although there is not a precise and specific formula, you can generate a medium severity (yellow) operational alert when the user CPU in any WebSphere eXtreme Scale container goes beyond 65%.
 If the user CPU in a WebSphere eXtreme Scale container climbs to 85% or higher, a high severity (red) operational alert can be generated.

 The CPU percentages in WebSphere eXtreme Scale servers can be monitored by nmon or other similar tools.
-For more information about nmon, see the "nmon performance: A free tool to analyze AIX and Linux performance" developerWorks article.

 To avoid memory issues, a grid is conservatively sized based on the expected amount of data to be cached.
 However, even a conservative estimate can prove to be inadequate in real life.
 Sometimes, real-life data access patterns cannot be accurately predicted beforehand, and the user heap space in each of the container JVMs should be monitored.